 Unfortunately, this wasn't such a rare feeling in Brazil's cities.
 Whether it is the huge disparity in wealth, or the apparent crippling drug problems in the cities, but wandering down the wrong street or carrying an expensive SLR felt like a potential costly mistake at numerous points during the day.
 We took taxis home more often, were less adventurous than usual and witnessed things that made it crystal-clear to us why we had to be careful.

-We are not saying don't go, but please do be careful.
+We are not saying don't go, but please do be careful - and read this post.

 #13 take the mozzies seriously

-Brazil has many, many wonderful things - but it's also full of mosquitos carrying everything from the much-hyped Zika virus, to malaria, dengue and yellow fever.
+Brazil has many, many wonderful things - but it's also full of mosquitoes carrying everything from the much-hyped Zika virus, to malaria, dengue and yellow fever.
 Whilst you can take anti-malarials (something we can not recommend highly enough should you be in a red zone) and be vaccinated against yellow fever, at present, common sense and simple preventative measures are your best bet for the other two.
-Long sleeves in the evening, plenty of repellent and mosquito nets may feel like overkill, but you really can't be too careful with your health!
+Long sleeves in the evening, liberal applications of a good repellent and mosquito nets may feel like overkill, but you really can't be too careful with your health!